 - Things you care about at ‘work’ are the same as what you care about in your ‘life’: For example, you may value friendship in your life, and you also practice this value with your colleagues.
 Your values exist in all your interactions and serve your unified self.

 - What you do at work and what you do in your life support and enhance each other: For example, the same generosity you show your friends can forge good client relationships when practiced at work.
 Your resourcefulness at work can be used to solve obstacles in your personal life.

-He also made sure that he had sufficient time dedicated for self-care and exercising.
+He also made sure that he had sufficient time dedicated to self-care and exercising.
 In addition, with the help of our Busy Yet Fit Programme, he began doing workouts at home to build back muscle to help relieve his back pain.
-Since he started to learn how to take good care of himself, even when he felt stressful at work, he knew how to handle this stress.
+Since he started to learn how to take good care of himself, even when he felt stressed at work, he knew how to handle this stress.
 He has since had better sleep and a healthier body and mind!

-Your renewed conceptualization from ‘balance’ to ‘alignment’ is an inner transformation that can empower you whatever your current circumstances are.
+Your renewed conceptualization from ‘balance’ to ‘alignment’ is an inner transformation that can empower you, whatever your current circumstances are.

 If you want to find out how balanced your life is, take the Life Assessment here for free now, and get a customized report now.